-The History Department at Utica University encompasses both a major and minor in History.
+The History Department at Utica University encompasses both majors and minors in History and Africana Studies.

 Welcome to the Utica University History Department!
 The major in history offers one of the broadest and most flexible liberal arts fields at Utica University.
 It is intended for students who seek an understanding of the human condition through its historical development.

 Graduates are prepared for fields such as social science teaching, all varieties of government service, and other careers requiring a liberal arts preparation.
 Students who pursue the minor in education are prepared for teaching at the secondary or elementary level.
 Some students pursue graduate study of history.